brettmillerb/brettmillerb.github.io/_posts/2019-09-11-Tab-Completion-Azure-Subscriptions.md

 }
 ```

-If you want to read up more on Argument Completers [Joel Sallow (Vexx32)](https://twitter.com/vexx32) has a good blog post on the available options: https://vexx32.github.io/2018/11/29/Dynamic-ValidateSet/
+If you want to read up more on Argument Completers [Joel Sallow (Vexx32)](https://twitter.com/vexx32) has a good blog post on the available options: [https://vexx32.github.io/2018/11/29/Dynamic-ValidateSet/](https://vexx32.github.io/2018/11/29/Dynamic-ValidateSet/)

 ### Solution
-I decided to use both the profile job and the argument completer but since the argument completer scriptblock is not invoked until the command it's being used for is run it won't affect the profile load time.
+I decided to use both the profile job and the argument completer and since the argument completer scriptblock is not invoked until the command is being used, it won't affect the profile load time or the execution time of the completion result.

 Profile.ps1:
 ```powershell